cshung/blog/content/posts/memory-corruption.md

                     (last_marked_obj_start_b - last_marked_obj_end_b), 12);
 ```

 This is exciting because it is new code.
 We have good reason to believe the old code are most likely fine.
-In this particular case, we confirm that code is wrong and it results in this fix.
+In this particular case, we confirm that code is wrong and it results in this [PR](https://github.com/dotnet/runtime/pull/53446) as the fix.

 > Debugging tips: If it is a regression, the bug is likely in the new code.